theQRL/theqrl.org/content/blog/2022/qrl-mainnet-release-version-3-cesium/index.md

 ## Upgrade instructions

-The update involves three general steps
+The update involves three general steps.

 1. Stop your QRL node and any related services such as the wallet daemon (`qrl_walletd`).